Table of Contents

 - and a small number of nurses or healthcare workers

-4. Method & Session Structure
+4. Session Structure & Observational Method

 Every session followed a simple, repeatable structure: